 Current view: status and trend

-A similar cycle in hunting success for sprouse grouse is detected.
-Ruffled grouse and sharp-tailed grouse were apparently syncronized with willow ptarmigan in the 1990s but the data from the NWT Resident Hunter Survey has not detected any large increase in hunting success since then.
+A similar cycle in hunting success for spruce grouse is detected.
+Ruffed grouse and sharp-tailed grouse were apparently syncronized with willow ptarmigan in the 1990s but the data from the NWT Resident Hunter Survey has not detected any large increase in hunting success since then.
 It is unclear why this is occurring.

 If the current pattern continues, the next peak in population numbers for grouse and ptarmigan should occur around 2016-2017.
 Differences in the timing of peak numbers of ptarmigan and grouse in different regions of the NWT may be tracked as more information is gathered using the CBC, hunter surveys, and local knowledge.

 Cycles in numbers every 10 years have been noted for willow ptarmigan, spruce grouse, and ruffed grouse in Yukon2, for spruce grouse in Alaska2, and for rock ptarmigan in Norway.
 In Yukon, numbers of grouse increased slightly before (1-2 years) peaks in snowshoe hares2.
 In the NWT, both grouse and ptarmigan numbers peaked in the middle of the lows in snowshoe hare populations.
 These regional differences remain unexplained.

 - See NATURAL CLIMATE FLUCTUATIONS and CLIMATE AND WEATHER for indicators on weather-climate events that may drive or influence population cycles in northern species.